CrisC3/ProfessionalREADMEGenerator/README.md

 6. [Questions](#questions)

 ## Description
-Generates a professional README.md
+Generate a professional README.md file for your project

 ## Installation
-nodeJS and inquirer
+nodeJS & npm install inquirer

 ## Usage
 Download repository, open PowerShell/Bash, navigate in PowerShell/Bash into the downloaded repository folder, run "node index.js"

 ## Contributing
-Open source project
+This is open source project.
+Feel free to contribute😊.

 ## Tests
-Run in nodeJS
+Run node index.js in the terminal.
+Answer questions to select required sections for your README.

 ## Questions
 For any questions, you can contact: